PET FIRST AID & CPR EMERGENCY TRAINING

 Becoming an Official Host Training Site requires your organization/agency to provide suitable training areas and projection support.
 These requirements differ from course to course and we’ll work with you to ensure you are fully prepared to support each requirement.

 There is no hosting fee however, we rely heavily on our hosts to actively market their program to other agencies, organizations or groups in their area via fax, email, flyers, or other resources.
 We will handle all registrations, accounting, paperwork, local and state level marketing.
-In return, you will receive one (1) free slot for a minimum of ten (10) paid students, for each course conducted at your facility.

 Hosting Toolkit